-This is possibly one of the most studied amino acids in sports nutrition, and there's no shortage of scientific evidence to support its use.
 The most interesting study for athletes has shown a significant power improvement for athletes when they approach their maximum weight loads .

 The only thing I'd say is that the above study used a dose of 6.4g, and this pre-workout has only 3.2g.
 You still get a tingling sensation from it, but I would like to see a stronger dose.

 Choline bitartrate is an important micronutrient for the human body, but no conclusive studies have shown a link to athletic performance.
 There is some evidence that it may help to lower fatigue and improve post-exercise recovery .

 Ryse Blackout also contains betaine anhydrous and betaine nitrate.
 This micronutrient is included for apparent benefits on muscle pumps.